26-sooryavr/enpani_search_demo/README.md

 ```

 ### Please note:
 Upon the first startup of the app, the `load_model` method pulls the [bge_m3 model](https://milvus.io/docs/embed-with-bgm-m3.md) and can take *up to an hour* depending on internet speed.
-Subsequent startups will complete in less than a minute.
+Subsequent startups can complete in less than a minute.

+## Enhancements

+Possible future enhancements include:
+* displaying English title and/or other metadata for each Episode in search results
+* evaluating the quality of search results
+* exploring other embedding models for better performance with Tamil + English

 ## Contributing